Developing a Partnership

 “The annual LBS funding cycle begins with the service providers in each community meeting process to determine literacy services needs for the next fiscal year,” LBS Service Provider Guidelines, October 2016.
 Bringing all the LBS service providers together annually to create a Literacy Service Plan (LSP), and regularly thereafter to review, evaluate and update the plan, determines:

 - if there are obvious gaps in service

 - which LBS agency will provide what services and to whom they should provide them

-- how they will make referrals to each other (An LBS referral form from Hamilton Literacy Council is included in the Sample Forms section of this module as an example of how LBS programs can refer amongst themselves in a service region.)
+- how they will make referrals to each other (An LBS referral form from Hamilton Literacy Council is included in the Sample Forms section of this module as an example of how LBS programs can refer among themselves in a service region.)

 However, planning for LBS services in isolation from the rest of the community is not in keeping with the emphasis on seamless services.
 Because of this, the LSPC process goes beyond the literacy sector to bring other EO, adult education and community organizations to the planning table.
 By including those whose mandates complement LBS and who provide additional services, LBS learners can get the necessary supports and transitions.

 The benefits of partnerships, which we talked about earlier, come into play as we extend our service planning to other LBS agencies and to the various community stakeholders.
 These other partners can provide different perspectives, identify different gaps, etc. to help develop and evaluate a Literacy Service Plan that better works with the community for the benefit of clients and learners.

 It is the responsibility of the regional networks to facilitate the LSPC process and complete the Literacy Services Plans.
 For example: